 The Tire Pressure Monitoring System (TPMS) required in your vehicle may have different methods of alerting you when your tire has lost inflation pressure.
+The international standard for the definition of run-flat operation is pressure at or below 10 psi (70 kPa); however, some vehicle manufacturers may have established a different pressure limit.
 Consult your vehicle owner's manual for the details of your TPMS.
 Once the TPMS has indicated that a tire has reduced inflation pressure, the run-flat mode of operation has commenced.
 During this phase of operation, please follow these instructions:

 - Reduce speed as much as safely and reasonably possible; do not exceed 50 mph (80 km/h).
 The greater the speed, the less distance the tire can travel. - Avoid abrupt or aggressive acceleration, braking, or cornering maneuvers as much as safely and reasonably possible.
 Pot holes and other road hazards should be avoided.
 Careful driving limits potential damage to the tire, wheel, and vehicle. - Proceed to a safe and convenient location for tire service as soon as possible.
-Take note of your odometer; your operation distance is limited.
+Take note of your mileage; your operation distance is limited.
 See "Distance-How Far You Can Drive," the next section in this manual. - If an unusual vibration or vehicle handling difficulty arises, stop driving as soon as safely and reasonably possible.
 The tire may be about to suddenly fail.
 Release the accelerator and gradually reduce speed.
-The tire must be replaced before proceeding. - If towing a trailer, stop driving as soon as safely and reasonably possible.
+The tire will need to be replaced before proceeding. - If towing a trailer, stop driving as soon as safely and reasonably possible.
 In this condition, it is potentially dangerous to operate a vehicle/trailer combination.
 If possible, disconnect the trailer and proceed as noted above.
 Do not continue to tow any trailer until proper tire service or replacement has been performed. - Do not touch a tire recently run-low or run-flat (it may be very hot).
 Allow the tire to cool before handling.